chainyo/tensorshare/docs/installation.md

 and assumes that you will handle the backend (or backends) yourself.

 !!! note
-    All the backends are optional and can be installed separately, but they all require `numpy` to be installed.
+    All the backends are optional and can be installed separately, but they all require `numpy`.
     That's why they all come with `numpy` as a dependency.

 However, we provide a set of backends that can be installed alongside TensorShare.